 Rage of Bahamut English Dub:

-For those who like watching anime shows in English, the good news is that Season 1 of Rage of Bahamut has a great English dub, and you can find dubbed episodes on Funimation.
+For those who like watching anime shows in English, the good news is that Season 1 of Rage of Bahamut has a great English dub, and you can find dubbed episodes on Funimation and Amazon Prime.
+You can also stream it on Crunchyroll and Netflix with its original Japanese audio and English subtitles.
 Unfortunately, Season 2 is yet to receive an English dub, but we’re fairly certain that it’s only a matter of time before it is dubbed into English.
+Till then, you can stream its subtitled version on Amazon Prime.

 Read more in anime preview: Grimgar of Fantasy and Ash